es-progress/zephyr/docs/ubuntu.md

 !!! success "Stock Ubuntu is installed.
 In the next step we setup Zephyr and prepare for first boot!
 Yay!"

-## Post-install
+## Post-installation

-Ubuntu is already installed, but we need to perform the post-install steps too.
+Ubuntu is already installed, but we need to perform the post-installation steps too.
 Then we will reboot the system and see the first boot (hopefully without any problems! :crossed_fingers:)

-**Post-install steps**
+**Post-installation steps**

 1. Run post-install